wansho/wansho-gitbook/reading/fluent-python/chapters/chapter-6-design-patterns-with-first-class-functions.md

         return discount

-class LargeOrderPromotion(Promotion): # concrate strategy
+class LargeOrderPromotion(Promotion): # concrete strategy
     """7% discount for orders with 10 or more distinct items"""

     def discount(self, order):